Avaiga/taipy/CONTRIBUTING.md

 Thanks for your interest in helping improve Taipy!
 Contributions are welcome, and they are greatly appreciated!
 Every little help and credit will always be given.

-There are multiple ways to contribute to Taipy, code, but also reporting bugs, creating feature requests, helping other users in our forums, Stack Overflow, etc.
+There are multiple ways to contribute to Taipy: code, but also reporting bugs, creating feature requests, helping other users in our forums, [stack**overflow**](https://stackoverflow.com/), etc.

 Today the only way to communicate with the Taipy team is by GitHub issues.